GaussianGPT: Towards Autoregressive 3D Gaussian Scene Generation: Large Scene Generation

 \section{Large Scene Generation}

 For large-scale scene generation, we extend scenes via autoregressive outpainting using a sliding-window local context.
-When predicting a new column, the model observes only previously generated columns within a nearby window and predicts the next column in this local coordinate frame.
-Columns are generated in raster order, such that each prediction conditions on an increasingly larger partial scene.
+When predicting a new column, the model conditions on previously generated columns within the local chunk and predicts the next column within this local coordinate frame.
+The used $xyz$ ordering can be naturally extended to larger scenes while keeping the relative ordering consistent across the global sequence and local chunks.
 Additional results are shown in \cref{fig:big_scenes_app}.

-\paragraph{Resampling.} Training chunks can contain relatively sparse geometry, which may lead to empty predictions when generating large scenes.
-To encourage meaningful occupancy, we apply a simple resampling strategy: if a predicted column is empty, we retry generation up to five times.
-This promotes non-trivial structure while avoiding hard constraints on the model.

 \paragraph{Sampling Efficiency.} Scene generation proceeds in three stages.
 First, an initial contiguous context block is produced via single-chunk sampling.
 Second, a shifted bootstrap stage expands this seed along the $x$-direction by sliding the context window and generating a new slice of 20 columns per step.
 Finally, the main outpainting loop grows the scene along the $y$-direction until the target size is reached.
 Bootstrapping reduces the number of sampling loop calls by generating multiple columns per call and enables efficient reuse of the transformer KV-cache.
-Due to the sparse nature of our representation, generation time largely depends on occupancy.
-However, on average, synthesizing a $12\,\mathrm{m} \times 12\,\mathrm{m}$ scene takes approximately $6{,}000$ seconds on a GH200 GPU.
-Generating a single $4\,\mathrm{m} \times 4\,\mathrm{m}$ chunk takes roughly $90$ seconds, corresponding to about $4.4$ columns/s, in contrast to the $0.6$ columns/s required above.
+While the sparse nature of our representation leads to large variance in generation times, on average, synthesizing a $12\,\mathrm{m} \times 12\,\mathrm{m}$ scene takes approximately $6{,}000\,\mathrm{s}$ on a GH200 GPU.
+Generating a single $4\,\mathrm{m} \times 4\,\mathrm{m}$ chunk, however, only takes roughly $80\,\mathrm{s}$.
+This corresponds to about 5 columns/s for fully KV-cached single-chunk generation, dropping significantly to only around $0.6$ columns/s for large-scene generation where caching is not possible.
 Without resampling, generation is approximately twice as fast.